 Boston, MA, Jan 24, 2017 – Spike Aerospace is expanding efforts to develop the world’s first Quiet Supersonic Jet.
-The sleek 18 passenger design will result in a quieter, faster and more efficient supersonic aircraft.
+Their sleek 18 passenger design will result in a quieter, faster, and more efficient supersonic aircraft.

-Engineering is on track for a first flight of a subsonic prototype of the jet.
-The prototype will demonstrate low-speed aerodynamic flight characteristic.
-This will be followed by a series of larger jets with a supersonic demonstrator already in the works.
+Engineering is on track for the first flights of a subsonic prototype of the jet.
+The subsonic prototype will demonstrate low-speed aerodynamic flight characteristics.
+This will be followed by a series of larger jets, with a supersonic demonstrator already in the works.

-“We made a lot of progress in 2016 in engineering and with the addition of a number of engineers and partners.
+“We made a lot of progress in 2016 in engineering, and finalized the addition of a number of engineers and partners.
 Our plans for 2017 are even more exciting as we continue development of the Spike S-512 Quiet Supersonic Jet.
-I’m looking forward to first demo flight very soon.” said Vik Kachoria, President & CEO of Spike Aerospace.
+I’m looking forward to the first demo flights very soon” said Vik Kachoria, President & CEO of Spike Aerospace.

-The company has recently added several advisors with experience selling corporate jets in the US, Canada, Europe and the Middle East.
-The advisors will assist in discussions with individual and commercial customers.
+The company has recently added several advisors with experience selling corporate jets in the US, Canada, Europe, and the Middle East.
+These advisors will assist in discussions with individual and commercial customers.

-The Spike S-512 will be the first supersonic jet designed with Quiet Supersonic Flight (QSF), the proprietary technology developed by Spike to minimize the sonic boom by optimizing the aerodynamic design.
-Flying at supersonic cruising speed, the Spike S-512 will cut the flight time by half at the cost equivalent to a business class seat.
-The aircraft is expected to reach the market by 2023.
+The Spike S-512 will be the first supersonic jet designed with Quiet Supersonic Flight (QSF) technology, the proprietary innovation developed by Spike to minimize the sonic boom effect by optimizing aerodynamic design.
+Flying at supersonic cruising speed, the Spike S-512 will cut the flight timse in half at a cost equivalent to a traditional business class ticket.
+Deliveries of the S-512 are expected to commence by 2023.